rupaknepali/opencartsnippetsvscode/README.md

 - ocm : It creates new Method or function
 - occm : It creates new starter Model class
 - ocl : It creates new variables for language files
+- ocprf : It creates print_r with pre

 Twig page supported snippets: